Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 Introduction
 ------------

-Tracy library is a useful helper for everyday PHP programmers.
+PacketeryTracy library is a useful helper for everyday PHP programmers.
 It helps you to:

 - quickly detect and correct errors
 - log errors